ravbhatnagar/azure-resource-manager-rpc/Resource Provider API v2.0.md

 If the resource does not exist, 404 (NotFound) should be returned.
 For other errors (e.g. internal errors) use the appropriate HTTP error code.

+If the resource group does not exist, 404 (NotFound) will be returned by the proxy \*without\* reaching the resource provider.

+If the subscription does not exist, 404 (NotFound) will be returned by the proxy \*without\* reaching the resource provider.
+If the subscription is not registered with the resource provider, it should return a 404 (NotFound) or an empty collection.
+It must not return a 5xx status code or 403.

 **Response Headers**

 Headers common to all responses.